 ABOUT KENT COUNTY LEARNING CENTER

-Kent County Learning Center is a community initiative to provide conviently located and supportive Education Centers to serve the educational, vocational, literacy, and enrichment needs of Kent County residents and to promote economic development by providing a highly-skilled and certified workforce.
+Kent County Learning Center is a community initiative to provide a conveniently located and supportive Education Center to serve the educational, vocational, literacy, and enrichment needs of Kent County residents and to promote economic development by providing a highly-skilled and certified workforce.
 This program is unique in that the local community has volunteered to provide human resource and financial support to benefit neighbors and the entire county.
-The Kent County Learning Center has designated classrooms, computer labs and childcare space.
+The Kent County Learning Center currently has designated classrooms in the Rock Hall Elementary School.

 The Learning Center provides the following services: